uiceds/project-team-go/manuscript.md

 The figures above (Figure3.1.1, 3.1.2, 3.1.3) show an overlay analysis of the major production areas of corn, wheat, and cotton in the US, along with different climate zones.
 Meteorological data from typical cities within these climate zones were gathered and sepcified.
 The range of temperature and precipitation in the past 20 years were needed to examine these overlays.

 We can clearly see the locations where each crop's high-yield regions intersect with various climate zones, enabling us to understand how climate factors influence each crop's growth conditions.
+For instance, Fig umid continental warm/cool summer climate zones.

 __3.2 Data Preparation__